-The two main internationally oriented associations are ISN and Leiden United.
+The two main internationally oriented associations are ESN and Leiden United.

-The ISN is part of the larger Erasmus Student Network (ESN) organisation and is one of the biggest interdisciplinary student associations in Europe.
-ISN Leiden organizes events, hosts a mentor programme, provides information for international students relating to their study period in Leiden and has many clubs for every kind of hobby!
-During the OWL week you will get to know ISN.
+ESN Leiden is part of the larger Erasmus Student Network (ESN) organisation and is one of the biggest interdisciplinary student associations in Europe.
+ESN Leiden organizes events, hosts a mentor programme, provides information for international students relating to their study period in Leiden and has many clubs for every kind of hobby!
+During the OWL week you will get to know ESN.
 Want to know more already?
-Visit ISN.
+Visit ESN.

 Leiden United is about meeting students from all over the world and making life-long friendships!
 It is an initiative for both Dutch students as well as international students.
-Every international student is called an ‘IP’ (international partner) and every Dutch student is called a ‘UP’ (university partner).
-An IP will be connected to a UP based on common interests.
-IP’s and UP’ will have dinners together with their groups twice a month.
+Leiden United forms mixed groups of Dutch and international students, with which you will attend dinners at the big student associations of Leiden and do plenty of other activities.
 For more information please visit the Leiden United website.

 Check their website.